Viqueque

-Viqueque (Viqueque, Vikeke) is a city in the south-east of Timor-Leste, 183 km from Dili, the national capital.
-Viqueque is the capital of Viqueque Municipality and Viqueque Administrative Post, and has five sucos under its control.
-They are: Uatu-Lari, Uatu-Carbau, Viqueque, Lacluta and Ossu.
+Viqueque (Viqueque, Vikeke) is a city in the south-east of Timor-Leste, 183 km from Dili, the nation's capital.
+Viqueque is the capital of Viqueque Municipality, which has five administrative posts under its control: Uato-Lari, Uatu-Carbau, Viqueque, Lacluta and Ossu.
 The city has a population of 6,859 (2015), the administrative post has 20,640 (2004), the municipality 65,245 inhabitants (2004).

-In 1959, there was a Rebellion against the Portugese Administration.
+In 1959, there was a rebellion against the Portuguese administration.